 • Increasing inclination angle, q, or the angle, a, between brace and post;

 • Increasing vertical loads on the cross-arm, e.g. by adding weights;

 • Reducing individual span lengths and/or number of spans within a line section;

 • Reducing line angle in angle towers;

 • Using ‘stabilizing cross-arms’ for long line sections.

 Because of increasing difficulty to secure approval for new transmission corridors, technologies for line uprating have been more and more developed.
 The basic goal is to use existing line corridors for transferring more power.
 One option is to use high temperature low sag (HTLS) conductors to increase current.
-Another is to modify tower top geometry in order to increase voltage.
+Another is to modify tower top geometry in to increase voltage.
 In both cases, composite insulators have offered interesting new opportunities.

 First 400 kV Compact Line